 Mitigation: Should the University nonetheless lose its Tier 4 Sponsor Status it would adhere to the requirements of Home Office requirements but seek to use the provisions to maximise the teach out period for affected students, as follows.
 "The maximum period a sponsor can continue to teach students after their licence is revoked is six months or the end of the student's current academic year, whichever is the longest.
 Where a common academic year end does not apply to all students, each case will be considered on an individual student basis".
-Additionally, however, the
+Additionally, however, the University would seek to find an alternative course provider in Greater Manchester or Lancashire in order to enable students to complete their programme of study.

-1 Tier 4 of the Points Based System: Guidance for Sponsors: Home Office, July 2018
+&lt;sup>1 Tier 4 of the Points Based System: Guidance for Sponsors: Home Office, July 2018